Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Introduction

-More than 5,000 exoplanets have been discovered, and thousands of candidates have yet to be confirmed.
+At this paper's writing, more than 5,000 exoplanets have been discovered, and thousands of candidated are yet to be confirmed.
 Transit and radial velocity are two fundamental methods to discover exoplanets and determine their main parameters.
 The transit method regularly observes the small fraction of the star's light blocked by a transiting planet.
 Observing this light decrement makes it possible to calculate the planet's radius.
 On the other hand, using the radial velocity method, the slight movement of a star caused by an orbiting planet is measured, and the planet's mass is obtained.
 However, not all discovered planets have measured mass and radius as two important physical properties \citep{2010exop.book.....S,2018haex.bookE.117D}.